Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Out-of-State Sales: Is Shipping Subject to Sales Tax?

 Being an out-of-state seller makes identifying sales tax obligations more challenging.
-As previously mentioned, there’s a state-mandated law designed to regulate the taxation of sales from businesses with a sufficient economic presence.
-That rule is known as “nexus.”
+As previously mentioned, there’s a state-mandated law regulating the taxation of sales by businesses with sufficient economic presence.
+That rule is “nexus.”

-A sales tax nexus is the main factor that determines if your business is subject to sales tax obligations.
+Sales tax nexus is the main factor in determining whether your business is subject to sales tax obligations.
 When your business triggers a nexus, you must also collect sales tax on shipping charges.
 This rule applies whether you’re an in-state or an out-of-state company.

 However, to be specific, out-of-state sellers can establish an economic nexuswhen selling taxable goods in another state.